nemoo/excel-validator/README.md

 ### Getting started

+Configure your checks in app/models/Checks.scala

+#### Run locally
-1. To run the application locally, just run `activator ~run`
+To run the application locally, just run `activator ~run`

-2. Configure your checks in app/models/FileTypes.scala
+#### Run on docker
-3. Launch the application inside a docker container with ...XXX
+Run the application inside a docker container with